jatin7/springbootcass-basic/README.md

 # Overivew
-This repository is **the first scenario of** a seriers of code templates(examples) to demonstrate how to use java Spring framework for data access (insert/update/delete/read) with Cassandra NoSQL database.
+This repository is **The first scenario of** a seriers of code templates(examples) to demonstrate how to use java Spring framework for data access (insert/update/delete/read) with Cassandra NoSQL database.
 This series contains the following scenarios:

 **[Scenario 1]**:  Use ***Spring Boot*** and ***Spring Data for Cassandra*** for basic CRUD operations (single-column primary key) on simple data types (text, int, etc.) through Rest APIs: https://github.com/yabinmeng/springbootcass-basic